Frequently Asked Questions

 If you are traveling back to the U.S. too soon for us to get a new form to you (faxed and scanned forms are not legal documents so we cannot get them to you that way), don't panic.
 When you reach the port of entry, explain to the port of entry officer that you forgot your I-20 or DS-2019, and can the officer please let you in to the U.S. with an "I-515."
 The "I-515" will allow you entry in to the U.S. in F-1 or J-1 status for 30 days.
 If you get an I-515 at the port, to the International Students Office at FIDM after you arrive and a DSO will help you complete the requirements.

 Moving to a new country can be a challenging and exciting experience.
 The FIDM Housing Office will assist you with finding the plan that best suits your needs.
-Visit the Housing page for more information.
+Visit a campus page for more information.

 Students whose first language is not English and who have not taken AND passed a regular (not ESL) English class at a U.S. accredited college or a US high school must submit a TOEFL (Test of English as a Foreign Language) score - or a TOEFL equivalent - prior to acceptance.
 Students who have TOEFL scores of 207 computer-based / or 76 Internet-based and above are exempt from FIDM's Development Writing (ESL) classes.